Welcome#

 _images/brain-encoding-decoding.png

-The tutorials make heavy use of nilearn concerning manipulating and processing fMRI data, as well as scikit-learn and pytorch to apply decoding & encoding models on the data.
+The tutorials make heavy use of nilearn concerning manipulating and processing fMRI data, as well as scikit-learn and pytorch to apply decoding models on the data.

 We used the Jupyter Book framework to provide all materials in an open, structured and interactive manner.
 ALl pages and section you see here are built from markdown files or jupyter notebooks, allowing you to read through the materials and/or run them, locally or in the cloud.
 The three symbols on the top right allow to enable full screen mode, link to the underlying GitHub repository and allow you to download the respective sections as a pdf or jupyter notebook respectively.
 Some sections will additionally have a little rocket in that row which will allow you to interactively rerun certain parts via cloud computing (please see the Binder section for more information).